The Perfect Worker Doesn’t Focus on Perfection

 Productivity Ninja, Not Superhero

-Although we might sometimes appear to be, Productivity Ninjas are not superhuman.
+Although we might sometimes appear to be, Productivity Ninjas are not actually superhuman.
 As a Ninja you’ll develop a reputation as someone who delivers, someone who is reliable, makes good decisions and takes their work seriously.
 But not as someone who is perfect.
 We are all prone to screwing up now and then – no matter how organized, how intelligent, or how seemingly perfect we are (or are trying to be).
 And that’s OK.

-One of our favorite parts of the ‘How to be a Productivity Ninja‘ book is this reminder:
+One of our favorite parts of the best-selling ‘How to be a Productivity Ninja‘ book is this reminder:

 “We can aim for perfection and fail.
 Or we can aim for Ninja Zen-like calm, ruthlessness, weapon-savviness, stealth and camouflage, unorthodoxy, agility, mindfulness and preparedness, and succeed.”